padiketeku/EnvMonMod/EMM-Prac-2.md

 How many images in the collection?
 Correct, 8 image scenes required to have data for the entire study area.

 List down the Path and Row IDs for each image.
-Read mmore about Path and Row here: [The Landsat Worldwide Reference System](https://landsat.gsfc.nasa.gov/about/the-worldwide-reference-system/)
+Read more about Path and Row here: [The Landsat Worldwide Reference System](https://landsat.gsfc.nasa.gov/about/the-worldwide-reference-system/)
+(accessed on 14/9/2024).

 Explore the "landsatCol" in the Console and when you drop-down "features" the Path/Row ID is found in the image filename.
 The Path/Row IDs are:
 104/069